KeeneKabalisa/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Issue Summary

-The web-01 server was down for six hours between 00:00 EAT and 06:00.
+The web-01 server was down for six hours between 00:00 and 06:00.

 All services on the web server were inaccessible but the load balancer was still sending half of the user traffic to the server affecting about 50% of users that requested our services during the downtime.